OVERVIEW

-The challenge was to accelerate campaign creation with AI assistance without making users feel like they'd lost control of the outreach messaging.
+The challenge was to speed up campaign creation with AI automation without making users feel like they'd lost control of their messaging.

 LOCATION